scala/scala3/docs/docs/usage/scaladoc/settings.md

 # {{page.title}}

-You can find brief information included in this chapter while calling scaladoc with `-help` flag.
-However it can be a little tricky if one uses sbt `doc` task.
+This chapter lists the configuration options that can be used when calling scaladoc.
+Some of the information shown here can be found by calling scaladoc with the `-help` flag.

 ## Parity with scaladoc for Scala 2